The curious traveller’s guide: from starry, starry skies and scenic drives to the Moffat spitfire

 4. Record breakers

 Another claim to fame: Moffat has Scotland’s narrowest street – Syme Street – which is also the only Syme Street in the whole of Britain.
-Scotland’s shortest street is also here, with its one house, as well as the oldest pharmacy in Scotland dating back to 1844.
+The town also has the oldest pharmacy in Scotland dating back to 1844.

 5. Take the drive of your life